photo: Beth Laderbergh

 Dempster studied bassoon with Michael Burns, and has had masterclasses and lessons with Kristin Wolfe-Jensen, Bill Davis, William Winstead, and Peter Simpson.
 Dempster has performed with many orchestras throughout the Southeast, including the Wilmington Symphony Orchestra, the Florence Symphony Orchestra, the Greensboro Philharmonia, and the Fayetteville Symphony Orchestra, and is a proponent of extended performance techniques for the bassoon.

 A member of numerous organizations (SCI, NACUSA, SCL, SEAMUS, Society for Music Theory, an the International Double Reed Society), Dempster is perhaps most involved with the College Music Society (CMS), where he has been a member since 2002.
 He has served as Composition Board Chair for the CMS Mid-Atlantic Chapter (2014-2016) and from 2017-2019 will serve as the President-Elect of the Chapter, until assuming role of President from 2019-2021.

 Born in an indescribably small town in Michigan, Dempster lived in rural communities during practically all of his childhood, coming of age surrounded by fields with goats, horses, or tobacco, in central North Carolina.
 Dempster now resides in the Columbia, SC area with his wife, visual artist Kara Gunter.
-When not teaching, composing, bassooning, or otherwise musicking, Dempster can be found tending to his gardens, beekeeping, baking sourdough bread, attempting lapidary, or thumbing through the various books that have taken over his house.
+When not teaching, composing, bassooning, or otherwise musicking, Dempster can be found gardening or baking.
+He is also one half of TommyGunGlass, an art glass scultpure/jewelry concern he runs with his wife Kara.